What is Neurofeedback?

 Learn More

-For a discussion on the effectiveness of Neurofeedback in trauma treatment, see please see the chapter on Neurofeedback in The Body Keeps the Score, or the book Neurofeedback in the Treatment of Developmental Trauma
+For a discussion on Neurofeedback in trauma treatment, please see the chapter on Neurofeedback in The Body Keeps the Score, or the book Neurofeedback in the Treatment of Developmental Trauma